British Racing Motors: Later use of BRM name

 BRM raced again as part of a project by John Mangoletsi for a Group C sports car known as the P351 with the backing of the Owen family to use the BRM name.
 Unfortunately the car was short lived and unsuccessful.
 In 1997 Keith Wiggins and Pacific Racing would resurrect the car as the BRM P301, using the BRM name only because it was technically a BRM built chassis but had no other connection to British Racing Motors.
 Heavily modified into an open cockpit sportscar, the car was equally unsuccessful.

 A special edition Rover 200 was produced to commemorate the Rover-BRM gas-turbine car; this was finished in Brooklands Green (however not the very dark metallic gunmetal BRM shade) with an orange lower, front grill and silver details.

-In October 2008, a press release announced that Bee Automobiles Ltd 'BRM Bee Four ERV' would compete in the British Speed Hill Climb championships:
+In October 2008, a press release announced that Bee Automobiles Ltd car BRM Bee Four ERV would compete in the British Speed Hill Climb championships: